Abstract

 IL-33 is a pleiotropic cytokine.
 It can act as a potent inducer of type 2 immune responses, and genetic studies show a strong link between the IL-33 pathway and the risk of developing allergic asthma (Moffatt et al., 2010; Oboki et al., 2010).
 Likewise, IL-33 responses are important for induction of anti-parasite type 2 immune responses in helminth infections (McSorley & Smyth, 2021).
-Conversely, IL-33 is a potent inducer of IFN-γ and regulatory T cell responses, dependent on the cytokine milieu’s context, cytokine release mode, and the cell responding to the cytokine (Bonilla et al., 2012; Schiering et al., 2014).
+Conversely, IL-33 is a potent inducer of IFN-γ and regulatory T cell responses, dependent on the cytokine’s context, cytokine release mode, and the cell responding to the cytokine (Bonilla et al., 2012; Schiering et al., 2014).
 Thus, IL-33 can have pro-allergic, pro-inflammatory or anti-inflammatory activities, and modulation of IL-33 responses can have a range of effects.

 Parasitic helminths secrete an array of immunomodulatory proteins which tailor the host immune response to allow parasite persistence without immunopathology (Maizels et al., 2018).
 Our previous work identified the HpARI protein family, secreted by the murine intestinal nematode Heligmosomoides polygyrus bakeri (Hpb).
 Each member of the HpARI family consists of 3 complement control protein domains, CCP1-3 (Colomb et al., 2024).
 Our initial characterisation of the HpARI protein (later renamed HpARI2) showed that it bound directly to IL-33, inhibiting the interaction between IL-33 and its receptor (Osbourn et al., 2017).
-Our recent structural characterisation of the HpARI2:IL-33 complex showed that HpARI2 binds IL-33 via interactions between the CCP2 and CCP3 domains of HpARI2.
+Our recent structural characterisation of the HpARI2:IL-33 complex showed that HpARI2 binds IL-33 via interactions between the cytokine and the CCP2 and CCP3 domains of HpARI2.
 In particular, a long loop in CCP3 contacts IL-33 at a site which overlaps with the IL-33:ST2 binding site, thus inhibiting cytokine-receptor interactions to effectively block the cytokine (Jamwal et al., 2023).
-However, the CCP1 domain was not characterised in the structure.
+However, the CCP1 domain was not characterised in this structure.

 We previously showed that HpARI2 can interact with DNA in a non-sequence-specific manner, via its CCP1 domain.
 Truncations of HpARI2 which lack CCP1 cannot bind to DNA (Osbourn et al., 2017), while HpARI2 truncations lacking the CCP3 domain can still bind to IL-33 (albeit with lower affinity), but cannot block interactions between IL-33 and its receptor (Chauche et al., 2020; Jamwal et al., 2023).
-Thus through CCP1-DNA and CCP2/3-IL-33 interactions, HpARI2 binds to genomic DNA and IL-33 within the nucleus of necrotic epithelial cells, tethering the cytokine and preventing its release (Osbourn et al., 2017).
+Thus, through CCP1-DNA and CCP2/3-IL-33 interactions, HpARI2 binds to genomic DNA and IL-33 within the nucleus of necrotic epithelial cells, tethering the cytokine and preventing its release (Osbourn et al., 2017).
+Characterisation of the other members of the HpARI family showed that HpARI1, like HpARI2, blocked responses to IL-33.
+HpARI3, however, bound to IL-33 but did not block interaction of IL-33 with its receptor.
+Instead HpARI3 stabilised IL-33, amplifying responses to the cytokine in vivo (Colomb et al., 2024).
+Thus Hpb produces a family of structurally similar HpARI molecules with opposing physiological effects.

 Results